Dr Matthew Chrisman

 - Environmental Ethics

-He is also part of the team developing the Introduction to Philosophy (Massive Open Online Course) and the associated textbook Philosophy for Everyone, edited with Duncan Pritchard, Routledge (2013).
+Matthew is also part of the team developing the Introduction to Philosophy (Massive Open Online Course):

 Other Pedagogical Resources